 Tools of Technical Analysis

-- Candlestick Charts: They show price movements and analysts use them to find patterns, trends in a stock’s price over time
+• Candlestick Charts: They show price movements and analysts use them to find patterns and trends in a stock’s price over time.

-- Chart Patterns: It includes common patterns like head and shoulders, cup and handle, and double tops/bottoms, which provides insights about future stock price movements
+• Chart Patterns: It includes common patterns like head and shoulders, cup and handle, and double tops/bottoms, which provide insights about future stock price movements.

 Fundamental vs Technical Analysis